Bruce Baird

-Bruce George Baird AM (born 28 February 1942), is an Australian former politician whose career included a stint as Deputy Leader of the New South Wales Liberal Party and as a Member of the Australian House of Representatives for Cook.
+Bruce George Baird (born 28 February 1942) is an Australian former politician.
+A member of the Liberal Party, he represented Northcott in the New South Wales Legislative Assembly from 1984 to 1995 and Cook in the Australian House of Representatives from 1998 to 2007.
+He was Minister for Transport in New South Wales from 1988 to 1995 and deputy leader of the New South Wales Liberal Party from 1992 to 1994.

 Early life

 Baird grew up in Cronulla, where his father owned the local shoe store.
 He was educated at Winston College, Cronulla Public School and Sutherland Intermediate High School, before studying for a Bachelor of Arts at University of Sydney.
 He later studied at University of Melbourne, holding a master's degree in business administration from the latter.
-He was Assistant Trade Commissioner at the Australian Embassy in Bonn, Germany, from 1972–1976, then Trade Commissioner at the Australian Consulate-General in New York, 1977–1980.
+He was Assistant Trade Commissioner at the Australian Embassy in Bonn, Germany, from 1972 to 1976, then Trade Commissioner at the Australian Consulate-General in New York, 1977–1980.
 He was Government Affairs Manager for Esso Australia 1980–1984.

 Political career

 Baird was elected as member for the electorate of Northcott in the New South Wales Legislative Assembly in 1984.
 He was appointed as Shadow Minister for Transport and Finance in May 1986.
 Following the election of the Greiner Government in 1988, he was appointed as Minister for Transport.
-He was later appointed as Minister for Sydney's Olympic Bid 1990–1993..
+He was later appointed as Minister for Sydney's Olympic Bid 1990–1993.
 Baird made an attempt to become Premier when he was a candidate to succeed Nick Greiner in 1992, but lost out to John Fahey.
 He was also deputy leader of the Liberal Party from 1992 to 1994 and served as Minister for Tourism from 1992 to 1993 and as Minister for Roads from 1993 to 1995.

+After leaving state parliament, Baird was managing director of the Tourism Council of Australia from 1995 to 1998 and chairman of the National Rail Corporation from 1997 to 1998.